TheOdinProject/curriculum/javascript/react-js/state-and-props.md

 ### Additional Resources

 - [This course](https://scrimba.com/g/glearnreact) is a great way to get more familiar with all basic concepts of React in a very short time.
+- An [article](https://reactjs.org/docs/thinking-in-react.html) by the React team on the thought process that should go into the developer's minds while building a React based apllication.